Dipylidium caninum Infection

-Dipylidium caninum can cause intestinal infection, which is typically asymptomatic.
+Dipylidium caninum is a tapeworm that can cause intestinal infection, which is typically asymptomatic.

 D. caninum, the double-pored tapeworm, is present in dogs and cats.
 Fleas are the intermediate host.
 Ingestion of an infected flea, usually by a young child, causes an asymptomatic, self-limited infection, but proglottids (tapeworm segments) may be seen in stool.

 Treatment is with a single oral dose of praziquantel 5 to 10 mg/kg.
 Alternatively, a single 2-g dose of niclosamide (unavailable in the US) is given as 4 tablets (500 mg each) that are chewed one at a time and swallowed.
 For children, the dose is 50 mg/kg (maximum 2 g) once.